 Pump your tunes out with a portable Bluetooth speaker like the JBL Flip 4.

 While you certainly could go around the table and ask everyone to share what they’re grateful for, it’s possible to capture the spirit of the holiday in more creative ways.
 Set out colorful calligraphy pens and allow friends to write their thoughts on a craft paper table runner or tablecloth.
 Alternately, you could ask them to share their wishes for the upcoming year.
 This kind of activity allows people to opt in or out as they feel comfortable.

 Ask your guests to fill up a gratitude or memory jar and share the notes later in the day.
 Use this cute gratitude mug and notepad set, then give it away to the person with the best story.

 There is no better time than Friendsgiving to let your loved ones know how much you appreciate their talents.
 If you have a friend who makes floral arrangements that would make anyone on Instagram swoon, ask him if he would like to create centerpieces.
 Your friend who just took an online course in calligraphy might be the perfect person to create place cards for the table and may even have other Friendsgiving ideas to incorporate hand lettering.
 Wherever your guests’ strengths lie, think of ways to incorporate their talents in the holiday.

-With friends seated around the table, Thanksgiving transforms into a celebration of gratitude and a relaxed way to usher in the holiday season.
 Incorporate some of these Friendsgiving ideas or use them as inspiration for your own creative spin on this popular gathering.